KaushalkumarPatel/Intel-RealSense/README.md

 # Intel-RealSense

-Information about Intel-RealSense  Depth camera and ROS Wrapper
+Description about Intel-RealSense  Depth camera and ROS Wrapper